jessp01/grt/README.md

 pre-commit run --all-files
 ```

+## GoReleaser

+With GoReleaser, you can:

+- Cross-compile your Go project
+- Release to GitHub, GitLab and Gitea
+- Create nightly builds
+- Create Docker images and manifests
+- Create Linux packages and Homebrew taps
+- Sign artifacts, checksums and container images
+- Announce new releases on Twitter, Slack, Discord and others
+- Generate SBOMs (Software Bill of Materials) for binaries and container images

+This repo includes a [basic GoReleaser config](.goreleaser.yaml) that will produce binaries for Linux, Darwin (what
+people refer to as MacOS and shouldn't), FreeBSD and NetBSD.
+You can tweak it as you please but one necessary change is
+in [line 21](https://github.com/jessp01/grt/blob/master/.goreleaser.yaml#L21) where `main` should point to your entry
+file.
+Also included, is [.github/workflows/release.yml](.github/workflows/release.yml), a GH action to trigger upon tag creation.
+This file will work out of the box but of course, you may edit it to your liking.

 ## Demo files

 The below files are mostly included for demonstration purposes.
 They should be edited to reflect your project.